Internet Providers for Seniors: Affordable Options and Technology Solutions

 -

-Which internet providers offer senior-friendly plans?
+What are some popular internet providers offering senior-friendly plans?

-| Provider | Senior-Friendly Features | Estimated Monthly Cost |
+| Provider | Services Offered | Key Features/Benefits |

 |---|---|---|